miguelgrieder/code-compiler/README.md

 # UFSC: Introdução à Compiladores - INE5622

-## code-compiler
+# code-compiler
 ### Lexic and Parser compiler using Python PLY.

 ---

+# Make commands to help you
-To execute all make commands, you should be in the root of the repository!
+## To execute all make commands, you should be in the root of the repository!

-See all available options with `make help`
+## See all available options with `make help`

 ---

+## Docker options:
+### Requires Docker and Docker Compose to be installed on your system.
+You can get in the official Docker documentation: [docs.docker.com/get-docker](https://docs.docker.com/get-docker)

-### Install lexer environment with docker for using the program:
+#### Install lexer environment with Docker for using the program:

-1 - `make run-lexer-docker`
+1. Run: `make run-lexer-docker`

-### Install parser environment with docker for using the program:
+### Install parser environment with Docker for using the program:

-1 - `make run-parser-docker`
+1. Run: `make run-parser-docker`

+---

+## Local options:
+### Use for development, debugging, or running locally.

-### Install environment for development:
+### Install development environment:

-1 - `make create-venv`
+1. Run: `make create-venv`

 ### Compile requirements:

-1 - `make compile-requirements`
+1. Run: `make compile-requirements`

 ### Sync requirements:

-1 - `make sync-requirements`
+1. Run: `make sync-requirements`

 ### Check tests and linters:

-1 - `make tox`
+1. Run: `make tox`

-### Auto format with linters:
+### Auto-format with linters:

-1 - `make lint`
+1. Run: `make lint`